 On April 17, 1972, Jennifer Anne Garner was born in Houston, Texas.

-In 1990, Jennifer Garner enrolled at Denison University in Granville, Ohio.
+In 1990, Jennifer Garner enrolled at Denison University in Granville, Ohio, initially majoring in chemistry before switching to theater.

-In 1992, Jennifer Garner worked at the Timber Lake Playhouse in Mount Carroll, Illinois, where she performed and assisted with set building and ticket sales.
+In 1992, Jennifer Garner worked at the Timber Lake Playhouse in Mount Carroll, Illinois, during college summer.

-In 1993, Jennifer Garner worked at the Barn Theatre in Augusta, Michigan, as part of her summer stock theatre experience.
+In 1993, Jennifer Garner worked at the Barn Theatre in Augusta, Michigan, during college summer.

 In the fall semester of 1993, Jennifer Garner studied at the National Theater Institute at the Eugene O'Neill Theater Center in Waterford, Connecticut.